jcbhmr/cmake-init/README.md

+# cmake-init

-# `cmake-init` - The missing CMake project initializer
+🌱 The missing CMake project initializer

 `cmake-init` is an opinionated CMake project initializer that generates CMake projects which are FetchContent ready, separate consumer and developer targets,